 No. This is not cosmetic or plastic surgery.
-This operation actually restricts the amount of solid food that can be ingested.
-The purpose of this procedure is to correct the health problems associated with obesity.
+These types of procedures actually restrict the amount of solid food that can be ingested.
+The purpose of these procedures is to correct the health problems associated with obesity.
 The amount of weight loss will depend on each individual patient and their commitment to eating the proper foods and pursuing regular exercise.